Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 			...but it makes more ¿sense? to me... preprocessor
 		so maybe there should be two types of mantras?
 I don't like that, but you have to check the dīkṣā anyway (or the structure of the śiṣya)

+		mantra format
+			[, type, pattern, process, parameter] 8< output >8
+			parameter
+				[, input, underflow, flow, overflow]
+		see "alternative mantra format" above; that is closer to what I want c̄ ℂomplexity for dexing every"-thing" should be internally self-contained for dexing
 	>8
 	[
 		8<